Hitesh8980/cloudify/README.md

    ```
    npm install

-### Running the App
+### Running the App:
  Once the dependencies are installed, you can run the project locally by executing the following command:

        ```
        npm run dev
   This will start the development server, and you can view the application in your browser at http://localhost:5000.

 ## Dependencies